ClousClouds/XPocketMP/README.md

  * [Contributing Guidelines](CONTRIBUTING.md)

 ## Donate
-PocketMine-MP is free, but it requires a lot of time and effort from unpaid volunteers to develop.
+XPocketMP is free, but it requires a lot of time and effort from unpaid volunteers to develop.
 Donations enable us to keep delivering support for new versions and adding features your players love.

 You can support development using the following methods: